software-mansion/protostar/website/docs/cli-reference.md

 The maximum fee that the sender is willing to pay for the transaction.
 Provide "auto" to auto estimate the fee.
 #### `-n` `--network STRING`
-The name of the StarkNet network.
+The name of the Starknet network.
 It is required unless `--gateway-url` is provided.

-Supported StarkNet networks:
+Supported Starknet networks:
 - `testnet`
 - `mainnet`
 - `testnet2`